 tiently and amiably.
 As I find that delivering a talk requires intense concentration on my part, especially when I am speaking in French or being translated into another language, this constant state of flux in an audience disturbs me very much.
 Incidentally, it is characteristic of almost all village audiences to easily have their attention removed from the speaker; a car passing by can draw all eyes as if it were the latest jetliner coming into an airport, and even a pedestrian walking along has the same effect.
-One way to handle this is to just stop talking and quietly wait until the disturbance is over or to turn one’s own head and goggle at the bus, along with one’s hearers, in a relaxed and human way, until the diversion has passed.
-I am sorry to say many times the ones who were most disturbing to the audience were the pioneers themselves who would fidget, whisper, and bounce up in response evidently to some urgent brain wave that impelled them to do something other than sit still and show a good example of paying attention.
-If someone takes a photograph or fiddles with a tape recorder, the entire audience gives him its undivided attention, usually when one is about to drive home one’s most important point!
+One way to handle this is to just stop talking and quietly wait until the disturbance is over or to turn ones own head and goggle at the bus, along with ones hearers, in a relaxed and human way, until the diversion has passed.
+I am sorry to say that many times the ones who were most disturbing to the audience were the pioneers themselves.
+They would fidget, whisper, and bounce up in response evidently to some urgent brain wave that impelled them to do something other than sit still and show a good example of paying attention.
+If someone takes a photograph or fiddles with a tape recorder, the entire audience gives him its undivided attention, usually when one is about to drive home ones most important point!
 The audiences I have found most capable of sustained attention are those in India, South East Asia, and the youth in North America.
-But in spite of all this shifting about, I have found that many villagers will listen and ask intelligent questions for hours on end until one is ready to drop with fatigue, and often their questions will revert to something that was said at the beginning of the meeting, indicating that in spite of the various digressions that occurred, they were not only listening to but retaining what the speaker said.
+But in spite of all this shifting about, I have found that many villagers will listen and ask intelligent questions for hours on end until one is ready to drop with fatigue.
+Often their questions will revert to something that was said at the beginning of the meeting, indicating that in spite of the various digressions that occurred, they were not only listening to but retaining what the speaker said.
 As they are mostly illiterate, their memories are excellent and they can carry abstract thoughts without the help of visual aids—very clearly in their imagination.

 Laziness and customs and clocks

-In many relatively primitive societies, particularly in Africa, the men seem to do almost no work while the women labour hard in the fields, gather and carry heavy loads of firewood, fetch water, often from long distances, to the village in containers on their heads, do all the cooking and housework, and not only sell in the markets but are often regular merchants.
+check limitIn many relatively primitive societies, particularly in Africa, the men seem to do almost no work while the women labour hard in the fields, gather and carry heavy loads of firewood, fetch water, often from long distances, to the village in containers on their heads, do all the cooking and housework, and not only sell in the markets but are often regular merchants.
 There is, at least in Africa, a good explanation for this: for thousands of years there has been constant tribal fighting; no outsider realizes to what an extent the African people have wandered over their continent and migrated from place to place; stronger tribes pushed out weaker ones or conquered them, even enslaving them; many large and powerful kingdoms emerged and dominated an area as big as one of the present African republics; indeed, even in these republics today one can find an Ashanti King and an Emperor of the Moshis and other very powerful traditional Chiefs.
 In these societies the men were the warriors, constantly on the alert to defend their villages, crops, women and children and cattle.
 There is no longer, in modern states, any real need for them to do this, but the division of occupations between men and women—the old pattern of “women’s work”—has remained for the most part intact.